zeshan-alphasquad/alphasquad-tasks/README.md

 npm install
 ```

-For running on your local PC
+For running on your local

 ```
 npm start